 Hold off on planting new trees until you fix the soil problem.
 Adding new plants to suffering soil will set them up for a slow, weak start.

-If the problem is minor, mix compost into the top 8 to 10 inches of soil to add a surge of nutrients.
-Then, create a mulch ring around the tree.
+If the problem is minor, mix compost into the top 9 to 12 inches of soil to add a surge of organic matter that will help the soil to develop structure.
+Then, create a mulch ring around the tree to protect the surface and provide a continual supply of more organic matter.
 Just be sure to avoid volcano mulching!
 Hopefully, this will prevent people (and lawn mowers) from compacting the soil again.

 And ready for this?
 Add earthworms!
 Since they’re attracted to mulch, they may even gather there naturally!
-Worms eat through compacted soil, helping restore a healthy flow of air and water.
+Worms eat through compacted soil leaving many large tunnels behind, helping restore a healthy flow of air and water.

 If the problem seems more serious (and you may need an arborist to confirm that), try aerating or vertical mulching.
 By drilling holes into the soil, you break up those compressed particles and provide more air.
 So, your tree will be able to breathe easier and have better access to nutrients.